19hours/sg-statutes/Acts/Energy Conservation Act.md

 78\.—(1) The Minister may make such regulations as he may consider necessary or expedient for carrying out the purposes and provisions of this Act (except Part IV).

-(2) Without prejudice to the generality of subsection (1), the Minister may make regulations for or with respect to all or any of the following matters:
+(2) Without affecting the generality of subsection (1), the Minister may make regulations for or with respect to, or to otherwise make provision for, all or any of the following matters:

-(a) prescribing the registration requirements in relation to registrable goods and the suppliers of registrable goods, and the regulation of the labelling of registrable goods;
+(a) the registration requirements in relation to —

+(i) regulated goods;

+(ii) suppliers of regulated goods; and

-(b) prescribing the registration requirements in relation to registrable corporations;
+(iii) registrable corporations;

-(c) specifying any energy efficiency standards or energy management standards with which any class or description of registered goods or registered corporations must comply;
+(b) the form of any application, report (including a report under section 26C(5)(b)), plan or other document mentioned in this Act (except Part IV);

+(c) the preparation of any application, report (including a report under section 26C(5)(b)), plan or other document mentioned in this Act (except Part IV), including the person that should prepare the same and any criteria that the person must satisfy;

+(d) the information and documents to be included in or to accompany any application, report (including a report under section 26C(5)(b)), plan or other document mentioned in this Act (except Part IV);
-(d) in relation to reports under section 27 —

-(i) specifying the methods, or criteria for methods, by which the amounts of emissions, reduction, removal, offsets, energy production or energy consumption are to be measured, including specifying —
+(e) without affecting paragraph (d), in relation to any report or plan mentioned in this Act (except Part IV), the methods, or criteria for the methods, by which the amounts of emissions, reductions, removals, offsets, energy production, energy consumption or any other matters are to be measured or determined, including any one or more of the following:

-(A) different methods or criteria for different industry sectors;

-(B) different methods or criteria depending on the circumstances in which the emissions, reduction, removal, offsets, production or consumption occurred;

-(C) conditions relating to the use of different methods or criteria;
+(i) conditions relating to the use of different methods or criteria;

-(D) rating systems for those methods (including different rating systems for different circumstances); and
+(ii) rating systems for those methods;

-(E) the particular rating given to each of those methods; and
+(iii) the particular rating given to each of those methods;

-(ii) specifying different requirements in relation to the information to be supplied in the report for different circumstances;

-(e) requirements for the preparation and submission of a report under section 27 or an energy efficiency improvement plan under section 29;
+(f) the period within which any application, report (including a report under section 26C(5)(b)), plan or other document mentioned in this Act (except Part IV) is to be submitted (including at prescribed intervals);

+(g) the manner in which any application, report (including a report under section 26C(5)(b)), plan or other document mentioned in this Act (except Part IV) is to be submitted, including the person that should submit the same and any criteria that the person must satisfy;

-(f) requirements relating to the implementation of energy efficiency measures proposed in any energy efficiency improvement plan under section 29;
+(h) the implementation of energy efficiency measures proposed in any energy efficiency improvement plan under section 28;

+(i) the criteria which any person (including an independent third party under section 26C(5)(a)) carrying out any assessment required under this Act (except Part IV) must satisfy;

-(g) in relation to an energy manager under Part III —
+(j) in relation to an energy manager under Part III —

-(i) the requirements for the appointment, training and qualification of an energy manager;
+(i) the appointment, training and qualification of an energy manager;

 (ii) the functions and duties of an energy manager; and

-(iii) the powers of an energy manager, being necessary powers for the discharge of his functions and duties;
+(iii) the powers of an energy manager, being necessary powers for the discharge of the energy manager’s functions and duties;

-(h) prescribing any forms for use under this Act;

-(i) prescribing any fees and charges payable for the purposes of this Act;
+(k) any fees and charges payable for an application under, or for any purpose of, this Act (except Part IV);

-(j) prescribing any other matter which is required or permitted to be prescribed to give effect to this Act.
+(l) any other matter that is required or permitted to be prescribed to give effect to this Act (except Part IV).

+[Act 24 of 2017 wef 01/01/2018]

+(2A) Regulations made under this section may make different provision —

+(a) for different classes, descriptions or types of goods, persons or industry sectors; and

+(b) for different circumstances (including, in relation to subsection (2)(e), the circumstances in which the emissions, reductions, removals, offsets, energy production, energy consumption or other matters occur).

+[Act 24 of 2017 wef 01/01/2018]

 (3) The Minister may make regulations for the purpose of coordinating the exercise of powers by the Director-General under this Act and the exercise of powers by any other sector regulator referred to in Part IV, and may, in particular, make regulations to provide for the procedure to be followed —